galtx-centex/galtx-centex.github.io/adopt/adopt.md

 permalink: /adopt/
 ---

-Adopting a Greyhound from GPA, Central Texas
+Adopting a Greyhound from GALT-Central Texas
 --------------------------------------------

 The application is processed in several steps.
 We want to get a feel for your family life to begin considering the right